ByronTech17/virtual-board/README.md

 ## Structure

-coming soon
+guie: Frontend Next.js app

 ## Branches

 - development -> this branch for everything else
-- main -> don't touch, this is what's running in prod
+- main -> it's the main branch, and our production branch (for now) so commit to development

 ## Contributions

 Virtual Board is open to contributions, but I recommend creating an issue or replying in a comment to let us know what you are working on first that way we don't overwrite each other.

-Please read [CONTRIBUTING.md]() for details on this project.
+Also make sure to use the development branch!

 ## Virtual Board Reviewers